Advance Excel & Google Sheets Training

 Data is King

 In the pursuit of continuous learning and skill development, Innovuze Solutions Inc. conducted an Advance Excel & Google Sheets training for its employees last May 2, 2022.
 Conducted by Project Manager Engr.
 Earl Jaducana, the training focused on the more advanced side of spreadsheet handling.
-The virtual training was attended by on-site employees as well as those working remotely from their homes.
+The virtual training was attended by employees that were on site as well as those working remotely from their homes.

 Excel vs Google Sheets